 The performance of the RMP will be reviewed internally by Infrastructure and Engineering staff annually in relation to the specified duties and actions in the plan and in relation to contractor performance, maintenance schedule and resource availability.
 Where major discrepancies are found matters shall be referred to the appropriate officer in Council for rectification and actioning.

-A report on the performance in regard to the RMP will be presented to the Executive Management Team following the internal review.
+A report on the performance in regard to the RMP will be presented to the Audit Committee and the Council following the internal review.